jonathanspeh/courses/README.md

 ## Week1

-* Introduction to bash scripting
+* Introduction to using bash
 * Basic file handling
 * Good to remember:
   * awk - package to work with delimited files (csv, tsv, etc)
   * grep - working with patterns / regex
   * chmod - adjust file permisstions

+## Week2

+* Started writing mini bash scripts
+* Played a bit with relativ and absolute file paths
+  * Not sure what is best practice here

 ## TODO

-* Start week 2
+* Continue Week 2, Step 2.9